danieljlepiscopo/ccna-homelab/README.md

 ![Logical Topology](topology/logical-diagram.png)

 ## Recent Lab Updates
-As of November 2025, this homelab has completed 17 out of 18 planned labs.
+As of December 2025, this homelab has completed 18 out of 18 planned labs.
 From the last lab, the homelab currently demonstrates:
-- Explaining the need for FHRPs and why we use them.
+- Explaining what network monitoring is and why it's important.
-- Coveering the three options for FHRP: HSRP, VRRP, and GLBP.
+- Coveering the three IP Services for Nwotrk Monitoring: SNMP, NTP, and syslog.
-- Gave an overview and configured each of the different FHRPs.
+- Gave an overview and configured each of the different IP Services.

-Next up: SNMP, NTP, and Syslog Monitoring
+Next up: Go through the missing Labs and write them up

-Last updated: November 2025
+Last updated: December 2025

 ## Goals
 - [x] 1.
 Cable and Power On Devices